-When considering horizontal maps of potential temperature and salinity biases in the deep ocean, the REF and LR configurations show an erroneous warming in the deep Atlantic ocean (Fig. 6a), similar to the pattern identified for the CMIP5 models (Fig. 1a).
+When considering horizontal maps of potential temperature and salinity biases in the deep ocean, the REF and LR configurations show an erroneous warming in the deep Atlantic ocean (Fig. 6a), similar to the pattern identified for the CMIP5 models

+- 5 (Fig. 1a).
 With increasing resolution in the North Atlantic, there is a very consistent improvement in deep ocean hydrography (Fig. 6), making the remaining biases in MR and HR comparable in magnitude to smaller biases in the other ocean basins.
-Compared to the changes in the Atlantic, the other basins remain largely unchanged, suggesting that resolution changes in distant regions play a minor role for the bias reduction in the Atlantic.

-It appears as if the resolution increase of MR and HR leads to overshooting close to the Strait of Gibraltar since both MR and HR change the sign of the potential temperature and salinity biases at 1000 m.
-We hypothesize that at these resolutions,

-- 10 and HR change the sign of the potential temperature and salinity biases at 1000 m.
-We hypothesize that at these resolutions, smaller issues become relatively more apparent, that is other processes might need to be included for a proper simulation of the Strait of Gibraltar outflow such as the and spreading of Mediterranean Waters into the North Atlantic.
-Also, resolving the overflow processes at the Strait of Gibraltar would require resolutions on the order of tens of meters in the horizontal (Izquierdo and Mikolajewicz, 2018) and meters in the vertical direction, which is still far from the resolutions applied in this - 15 study.
-Two possible solutions are therefore the use of an overflow parameterization (e.g., Wu et al., 2007), which is currently not implemented in the model, or systematic changes to the bottom (and lateral) topography at the outflow of the Strait of Gibraltar to minimize spurious entrainment.
+Compared to the changes in the Atlantic, the other basins remain largely unchanged, suggesting that resolution changes in distant regions play a minor role for the bias reduction in the Atlantic. - It appears as if the resolution increase of MR and HR leads to overshooting close to the Strait of Gibraltar since both MR and 10 HR change the sign of the potential temperature and salinity biases at 1000 m.
+We hypothesize that at these resolutions, smaller issues become relatively more apparent, that is other processes might need to be included for a proper simulation of the Strait of Gibraltar outflow and spreading of Mediterranean Waters into the North Atlantic.
+Also, resolving the overflow processes at the Strait of Gibraltar would require resolutions on the order of tens of meters in the horizontal (Izquierdo and Mikolajewicz, 2018) and meters in the vertical direction, which is still far from the resolutions applied in this study.
+Two possible solutions - 15 are therefore the use of an overflow parameterization (e.g., Wu et al., 2007), which is currently not implemented in the model, or systematic changes to the bottom (and lateral) topography at the outflow of the Strait of Gibraltar to minimize spurious entrainment.
 In order to simulate the correct spreading of Mediterranean Waters from the Gulf of Cádiz into the North Atlantic, another approach could be to add additional physics like the effect of tides (Izquierdo et al., 2016), which are usually not included in current climate models.
-Without tides, ocean models often simulate erroneous - 20 south-westward spreading, leading to stronger biases when compared to climatology than in simulations with active tides (Izquierdo and Mikolajewicz, 2018).
+Without tides, ocean models often simulate erroneous south-westward spreading, leading - 20 to stronger biases when compared to climatology than in simulations with active tides (Izquierdo and Mikolajewicz, 2018).